Clean vs Dirty Electrons on Power Grid

 You read the last paragraph correctly, Amazon has a director of energy in their web services division.
 Big tech companies have built up in-house teams with former deal makers at electrical utilities who are outsourcing deals directly with providers.
 These deals are big enough they aren’t brokered; there’s no need to be introduced by a middleman when you’re Amazon or Google, they’re given high priority.

 One advantage these dealmakers have is there need not be any kind of financing in many of the arrangements.
 If there is bank financing, the power purchase agreements (PPA) are so strong, they are given favorable terms.

-If the pool of available electricity is X% renewables and Y% fossil, just because your company is buying only from the renewables doesn’t mean you’re any better of a corporate citizen than those who are buying from the overall pool, which then consists of more fossil fuel-generated energy.
-What data centers are doing to quench their ever-growing appetite is proactively working with renewable energy providers and building more output onto the grid that meets or even exceeds their current and future demands.
+If the pool of available electricity is X% renewables, and Y% fossil, just because your company is buying only from the renewables doesn’t mean you’re any better of a corporate citizen than those who are buying from the overall pool, which then consists of more fossil fuel-generated energy.
+What data centers are doing to quench their ever-growing appetite is proactively working with renewable energy providers to build more output onto the grid that meets or even exceeds their current and future demands.

 Channelchek, Managing Editor

 The Increasing Popularity of Uranium Investments

 Advanced Battery Storage Goals of the US Dept. of Energy